 As always, we welcome all art forms (visual art, film, narrative, music), but we are in particular interested in 15 and 30-second films (public service announcements) that can be shared on TV and social media and creative art featuring the lime green ribbon that can be turned into social media stickers and sharable icons.
 All submissions are due on March 31.

-- Get the word out and share the Directing Change Hope & Justice Flyer
+- Get the word out and share the Directing Change Hope For Change Flyer

 - Learn all about the Hope & Justice category: Directing Change 2021 Hope & Justice Category Introduction